wmcooper2/lyricsearch/README.md

 _Personal Note: This program combines code taken from musicdatabase/ and raspberrypicluster/_

 ### Purpose
+Works as a GUI tool on the Macbook and as a CLI on the Raspberry Pi.

-A GUI tool to search for patterns all the lyrics text files.
+Searches for patterns in all the lyrics text files.

 ### Operation

-_The program runs a GUI in the macbook and a CLI in the pi-nodes._
+#### High Level Overview
+Macbook:
+    * A gui is opened.
+    * Enter a sentence.
+    * The sentence is sent to each pi-node as a string through a subprocess.
+Pi-nodes:
+    * A cli program is started.
+    * Enter a sentence.
+    * The sentence is converted to a string.
+    * The string is converted to a set of words (with punctuation).
+    * Each block directory has a main set to confirm that a match is possible.
+    * If a match is possible, then each block's set is searched sequentially.
+    * If a match is found, then the song's name/path is saved to a file and returned.

 ### Preparing the Data